 Google, through its 2014 acquisition of artificial intelligence company DeepMind, developed a system that learned to play Atari games better than any human.
 They plan to eventually use the same system to think for us by not just offering search results, but also making our decisions for us based upon the information we requested.
 Then it can take over for scientists to solve major problems like climate change and disease.

-In the meantime, search engines continue to play an increasingly vital role in the success of local businesses and the strategies needed to maximize visibility and presentation on the results pages continues to change.
+In the meantime, search engines continue to play an increasingly vital role in the success of local businesses and the strategies needed to maximize visibility and presentation on the results pages continue to change.

-The entire EyeQuest Digital team recently attended Moz-LocalUp Advanced 2015 conference held in Seattle via purchase of the video bundle.
+The entire EyeQuest Digital team recently attended Moz-LocalUp Advanced 2015 conference held in Seattle via the purchase of the video bundle.
 It was produced as a collaboration of the top minds in local business search engine marketing.
-We follow these industry leaders to stay abreast of current trends in Google ranking factors, conversion techniques and online reputation management so our customers can focus on their customers while still remaining the most advanced digital marketers in their business category.
+We follow these industry leaders to stay abreast of current trends in Google ranking factors, conversion techniques, and online reputation management so our customers can focus on their customers while still remaining the most advanced digital marketers in their business category.

 Among the enormous amounts of information to process, several topics emerged as issues to focus on for success in local digital marketing: